bright/new-www/src/pages/blog/2015-05-27-ios-layouts-for-web-developers.md

 ---
 layout: post
+excerpt: >-
-excerpt: "Recently I had an opportunity to dive into an iOS development and while I enjoy it, I miss a lot of things from the web development world.
+  Recently I had an opportunity to dive into an iOS development and while I enjoy it, I miss a lot of things from the web development world.
 I was looking for an iOS begginer guide targeted specifically to the web developers like me, but I haven't found any.
-This is how the idea for this series of blog posts was born."
+This is how the idea for this series of blog posts was born.
-title: "iOS layouts for web developers"
+title: iOS layouts for web developers
-date: 2015-05-27
+date: 2015-05-27T00:00:00.000Z
-tags: [iOS]
+tags:
+  - iOS
 comments: true
 author: adam
+published: true
 ---

 Almost all of my past development experience is centered around the web.
 Just recently I had an opportunity to dive into an iOS development and while I enjoy it, I miss a lot of things from the web development world.
 I've quickly discovered that applying the techniques and approaches directly from the web is often not possible.
 Sometimes I had to switch to the different mindset than the one I'm used to.
 To make things easier, I was looking for an iOS begginer guide targeted specifically to the web developers like me, but I haven't found any.
 This is how the idea for this series of blog posts was born.